httpie/cli/README.rst

                             monokai, murphy, native, pastie, perldoc, solarized,
                             tango, trac, vim, vs. Defaults to solarized.
       --auth AUTH, -a AUTH  username:password
-      --verify VERIFY       Set to "yes" to check the host's SSL certificate.
+      --verify VERIFY       Set to "no" to skip checking the host's SSL certificate.
 You can also pass the path to a CA_BUNDLE file for private certs.
 You can also set the REQUESTS_CA_BUNDLE environment variable.
+Defaults to
+                            "yes".
       --proxy PROXY         String mapping protocol to the URL of the proxy (e.g. http:foo.bar:3128).
       --allow-redirects     Set this flag if full redirects are allowed (e.g. re-